frealis/Book-Reviews-with-Goodreads/README.md

 # Search

 - The search function will search for matches or partial isbn, book title, or  author matches within the Heroku Postgres database and return the results.
+Clients can also limit the number of books that are returned from search results.

 # Book Information Pages